 cn: Manager Link

 The managed-linked attributes can get out of sync.
 For instance, a linked attribute could be imported or replicated over to a server, but the corresponding managed attribute was not because the link attribute was not properly configured.
-The managed-linked attribute pairs can be fixed by running a script (
+The managed-linked attribute pairs can be fixed by running the

 The fixup task removes any managed attributes (attributes managed by the plug-in) that do not have a corresponding link attribute (attributes managed by the administrator) on the referenced entry.
 Conversely, the task adds any missing managed attributes if the link attribute exists in an entry.

-It is also possible to limit the fixup task to a single link-managed attribute pair, using the
+It is also possible to limit the fixup task to a single link-managed attribute pair by passing a base DN to the command.
+For example:

 Repairing linked attributes is one of the tasks which can be managed through a special task configuration entry.
 Task entries occur under the